emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 **Price**: $9.99 (Kindle), $19.99 (Paperback), $29.99 (Hardcover)

-**TLDR:** Fantastic for #langtwt types trying to learn 200 languages, but I wouldn't give it to my monolingual mom who just wants to learn Italian
+**TLDR:** Outstanding for #langtwt types trying to learn 15 languages, but I wouldn't give it to my monolingual mom who just wants to learn Italian

 **The good:**